-We just visited Talladay Farms Corn Maze for the second time this fall.
-They have 3 mazes, a roughly 45 minute maze, a roughly 30 minute maze, and a haunted maze.
+We just made our second trip of 2013 to Talladay Farms Corn Maze.
+They offer 3 mazes, a roughly 45 minute maze, a roughly 30 minute maze, and a haunted maze.
 Both times we did corn maze #1 (the 45 minute maze) – once in daylight and once in dark.

 We enjoyed both experiences, but I would recommend a daytime visit with younger children.
 It is easier when you can see your path.
 I am definitely going to be on the lookout for corn maze discount deals for 2014.

 Talladay Corn Maze is located on Judd Road in Milan next door to Wasem Fruit Farm.
 Unfortunately, they have had a run of bad weather.
 In 2019, the spring was too wet to allow them to plant their crop.